riyadasgupta/learnova/README.md

 ## Impact and Vision

-LearnNova aims to democratize education by providing accessible, high-quality learning experiences to students worldwide.
+Learnova aims to democratize education by providing accessible, high-quality learning experiences to students worldwide.
 By leveraging cutting-edge technology, we aspire to create a global community of lifelong learners and contribute to the evolution of education in the digital age.